Oregon Secretary of State

 State Government

-Oregon operates under a biennial budget.
-Budgets begin July 1 of odd-numbered years and continue for two years.
+Oregon operates under a biennial budget, beginning July 1 of odd-numbered years and continuing for two years.
 Oregon law requires all state and local governments to balance their budgets.
 How does the state government’s budget work?
 The state receives money from a variety of sources which are grouped into funds.
 These funds are known as the General Fund, Lottery Fund, Other Funds and Federal Funds.

 General Fund

-General Fund appropriations provide funding to agencies that do not generate revenues, receive federal funds or generate sufficient other funds to support their approved programs.
+General Fund appropriations provide funding to agencies that do not generate revenues, receive federal funds, or generate sufficient other funds to support their approved programs.
 Agencies do not actually receive money from the General Fund.
 Instead, they expend against an appropriation from the General Fund that is established for general government purposes up to the amount approved in their budget bill.
-General Fund monies are a scarce resource that can be used for any public purpose; therefore, allocations of monies are competitive and require fiscal oversight.
+General Fund monies are a scarce resource that can be used for any public purpose; therefore, allocations of monies are competitive.

 In 1990, voters approved Ballot Measure 5.
-This reduced local property tax rates, which reduced local revenue and, in turn, shifted much of the responsibility for funding public schools to the state’s General Fund.
-The 2021–2023 LAB had $8.6 billion, or 32%, of the General and Lottery Funds allocated for spending on kindergarten through twelfth grade education.
+This reduced local property tax rates, which reduced local revenue and shifted much of the responsibility for funding public schools to the state’s General Fund.
+The 2023-2025 Legislatively Adopted Budget had $9.46 billion (or 28.2%) of the General and Lottery Funds being appropriated to the State School Fund.

 Lottery Fund

-The Lottery Fund derives from the sale of lottery game tickets and from Video Lottery.
+The Lottery Fund is derived from the sale of lottery game tickets and from Video Lottery.
 After prizes and lottery expenses are paid, revenue flows to the Economic Development Fund.
 A portion of the Lottery Fund is constitutionally dedicated to be spent in specific ways.
-The remainder is distributed at the discretion of the Legislature for economic development.
+The remainder is distributed at the discretion of the Legislature for job creation, economic development, public education, and Oregon’s parks, beaches, watersheds, and native fish and wildlife.

-The 2021–2023 LAB included $1.4 billion of expenditures from the Lottery Fund, which is 1.2% of the total budget.
+The 2023-2025 Legislatively Adopted Budget includes $1.62 billion of expenditures from the Lottery -Fund (or 1.3% of the total budget).
 The Lottery Fund distributes certain portions through three constitutionally dedicated transfers.
-These dedicated transfers are to the Education Stability Fund (18% of net lottery proceeds), Parks and Natural Resources Fund (15% of net lottery proceeds) and Veterans’ Services Fund (1.5% of net lottery proceeds).
+These dedicated transfers go to the Education Stability Fund (18% of net lottery proceeds), Parks and Natural Resources Fund (15% of net lottery proceeds) and Veterans’ Services Fund (1.5% of net lottery proceeds).
 Sports Betting proceeds are transferred to the Employer Incentive Fund.
+The second categorical use of lottery resources finances debt service costs associated with lottery revenue bonds, which totaled $344.3 million for outstanding bonds and estimated payments on lottery bonds authorized to be issued during the 2023-2025 biennium.
 The remainder is distributed to the State School Fund and other projects.
-Overall, approximately 52% of the Lottery Fund is distributed to education.
+The remainder was distributed to the State School Fund, Oregon Business Development Department, and the Office of the Governor for Regional Solution positions.
+Overall, roughly 49.68% of the Lottery Fund was distributed to education.

 Other Funds

-Other Funds revenue generally refers to monies collected by agencies in return for services.
-Legislative actions may allow an agency to levy taxes, provide services for a fee, license individuals or otherwise earn revenues to pay for programs.
-The 2021–2023 LAB included $48.6 billion in Other Funds, which is 43.1% of the total funds.
-This represents an increase of $845.6 million (or 1.8%) over the 2019–2021 LAB.
-Other Funds are often separate and distinct from monies collected for general government purposes (General Fund), and they may be based on statutory language, federal mandate, legal requirements or for specific business reasons.
+The 2023-2025 Legislatively Adopted Budget included $49.87 billion in Other Funds (or 41.1% of the total funds).
+This represents a decrease of $3.26 billion (or 6%) from the 2021-2023 approved budget.
+Other Funds revenue generally refers to monies agencies collect in return for services.
+Legislative actions may allow an agency to levy taxes, provide services for a fee, license individuals, or otherwise earn revenues to pay for programs.
+These Other Funds are often separate and distinct from monies collected for general government purposes (General Fund), and they may be based on statutory language, federal mandate, legal requirements, or for specific business reasons.
 Some funds are “dedicated”— the income and disbursements are limited by the state’s constitution or by another law (for example, the Highway Fund).
 Since Other Funds are typically for a specific program, competition for these monies is limited.

 Federal Funds